To work with the Advanced tab, you should have the following access rights to the unit:

 Maximum interval between messages

 The maximum interval between messages in seconds.
 If the specified value is exceeded, the system considers it as connection loss.
 It is shown in the Connection problems table, used when calculating intervals in the Engine hours table and when determining fuel consumption by math and by FLS.
 The default value is 0 (option disabled).

-Daily engine hours rate
+Daily rate of engine hours

 The daily rate of engine hours (in hours).
 This value can be used in the report on engine hours (when calculating utilization and useful utilization).
 The operation of engine hours is determined by the engine hours counter.